smarter-travel-media/warthog/doc/source/cli.rst

 .. cmdoption:: enable <server>

-    Disable the given server (by host name).
+    Enable the given server (by host name).
 The CLI client will wait until the the server enters the ``enabled`` state.
 If the server is not in any load balancer pools or did not enter the ``enabled`` state before the CLI client gaven up waiting an error message will be displayed and the exit code will